marsonmao/piccollage-assignment/README.md

 ## Tech stack

-1. NextJS / React
+1. NextJS / React: to leverage the state-of-the-art React starter; mainly rely on the default config and the convenient deployment system provided
-1. Tailwind CSS
+1. Tailwind CSS: just trying this cool thing and it currently fits the requirement without troubles
-1. Eslint
+1. Eslint: added a rule for detecting unused vars
-1. Prettier
+1. Prettier: added a plugin to sort imports automatically

 ## Backlog